int-brain-lab/mtscomp/README.md

 * Pure Python
 * As simple as possible
 * Scale well to large sampling rate and dimension
-* Can be uncompressed on the fly quickly (random access)
+* Can be decompressed on the fly quickly (random access)
 * Amenable to multithreading